banorton/astro/README.md

 # Overview
 A basic compiler.
-Currently only works with binary expressions.
+Currently works with binary expressions, variable declaration and assignment, and objects.